heriosousa/reSHAPE/README.md

 # reSHAPE

-reSHAPE (Sousa's Hybrid Assembly Pipeline) is an assembly pipeline which combines different genome assembly tools using different sequencing technologies.
+reSHAPE (Sousa's Hybrid Assembly Pipeline) is an assembly pipeline which combines different genome assembly tools using reads from different sequencing technologies.

 ## Copyright and license